The Dark: Lemony Snicket and Jon Klassen Made a Scary Picture Book

-Jon Klassen illustrated The Dark, and The Snicket/Klassen combo is so good here it's unfair.
+Jon Klassen illustrated The Dark, and the Snicket/Klassen combo is so good here it's unfair.
 Throughout my entire career as a dad, Jon Klassen has been my favorite illustrator by a long shot.
-The Dark is by no means the only book on the daddy shelf that Klassen has worked on.
+And let’s just say The Dark is by no means the only book on the daddy shelf that Klassen has worked on.
 His project track record is so good, I've bought chapter books I've never heard of because a handful of his drawings are in them, and I've yet to be disappointed.

 Below you can see the great trailer made by the publisher - Little, Brown - and get a good feel for the atmosphere of The Dark.
-Hopefully one day we can all be so lucky to have another Snicket/Klassen combo knock our socks off.
+Deep down, I just hope that one day we can all be so lucky to have another Snicket/Klassen combo knock our socks off.

 Have you read The Dark?
-Got any similar suggestions?
-Feel free to shout them out in the comments below.
+Do you have any similar suggestions for spooky stories about facing your fears?
+Feel free to shout them out in the comments below!